 - Seek emergency or other medical treatment, if needed.
-Be sure to indicate that your injury or illness is work related. - For Daiichi Sankyo, Inc. employees: - Call the phone number assigned by the Benefits Department within 24 hours, or as soon thereafter as possible, to report your workers'

-compensation claim.
-Employees at the Basking Ridge location must also notify their supervisor.
+Be sure to indicate that your injury or illness is work related. - Please refer to your local Company Policy for more guidance on workplace safety and health. - For Daiichi Sankyo, Inc. employees: - Call the phone number assigned by the Benefits Department within 24 hours, or as soon thereafter as possible, to report your workers' compensation claim.
+Employees at the Basking Ridge location must also notify their supervisor. - Call the Company's designated disability insurer to initiate the appropriate leave/attendance process if you will miss time from work.